IQSS/dataverse/doc/sphinx-guides/source/api/search.rst

 =====  ===========
 Name   Description
 =====  ===========
 q      The search term or terms.
-Use "title:data" will search only the "title" field. fq     A filter query on the search term.
+Using "title:data" will search only the "title" field. fq     A filter query on the search term.
 Multiple "fq" parameters can be used. sort   The sort field. order  The order in which to sort, either be "asc" or "desc".